FortneyMFG/AgOpenGPS-Nexus/Nexus SourceCode/src/Aog.Agio/Legacy/README.md

 Steering commands surface through `ILegacySteerCommandObserver`, feedback through `ILegacySteerStateObserver`, and section bitmasks through `ILegacySectionObserver`.

+The section payload is capped at 16 spray/boom sections. `SectionMask.SectionCount` values above 16 are truncated and their masks are clipped to 16 bits before encoding so downstream hardware never sees the extended widths yet surfaced by `Aog.Core.V1.SectionMask`.
+Guidance status bytes follow legacy semantics: bit 0 denotes "autosteer engaged" and is toggled automatically from `SteerCmd.Enable`, while the remaining bits pass through from `LegacySteerCommandMetadata.GuidanceStatus` for controllers that piggyback mode flags or error codes.
+Extended PGNs and wider section masks will remain unimplemented until the codec enforces the 32-bit framing documented in the SRS.
+TODO(NX-042): expand the codec once the extended framing bug is addressed.

 ## UART framing helper

 `LegacySerialFrameCodec` produces and parses the COBS-framed serial messages used by legacy